RTae/sonarqube-demo/README.md

 DOMAIN=<DOMAIN> # This variable can be anything, but not empty
 ```

-Next, you can create `.env` file by following script below.
+Next, you can create `.env` file by following a script below.

 ```
 cd ~/sonarqube-demo